Assassination of Olof Palme

 On 28 February 1986, at 23:21 CET (22:21 UTC), Olof Palme, Prime Minister of Sweden, was fatally wounded by a single gunshot while walking home from a cinema with his wife Lisbeth Palme on the central Stockholm street Sveavägen.
 Lisbeth Palme was slightly wounded by a second shot.
 The couple did not have bodyguards with them.

-Christer Pettersson, who had previously been convicted of manslaughter, was convicted of the murder in 1988 after having been identified as the killer by Mrs. Palme.
+Christer Pettersson, who had previously been convicted of manslaughter in an unrelated case, was convicted of the Palme murder in 1988 after Mrs. Palme identified him as the assailant.
 However, on appeal to Svea Court of Appeal, he was acquitted.
 A petition for a new trial, filed by the prosecutor, was denied by the Supreme Court of Sweden.
-Pettersson died on 29 September 2004, legally declared not guilty of the Palme assassination.
+Pettersson died on 29 September 2004, legally innocent of the Palme assassination.

 On 10 June 2020, chief prosecutor Krister Petersson, in charge of the investigation, announced his conclusion that Stig Engström, also known as the "Skandia Man", was the most likely suspect.
 No direct evidence was presented but the prosecutor mentioned Engström's past knowledge of weapons, friendship with anti-Palme circles and similar clothes as described by certain witnesses.
-However, as Engström died on 26 June 2000, and no further investigative or judicial measures were possible, the investigation was officially closed.
+However, as Engström had died on 26 June 2000, and no further investigative or judicial measures were possible, the investigation was officially closed.

 The decision to name Engström as a suspect was widely criticised.

-Various other theories about the murder have also been proposed.

-Night of the assassination
+Other theories about the murder have also been proposed.
+In 2018, the former businessman Jan Stocklassa conducted an investigation, which itself was based on the writer Stieg Larsson's own investigation.
+In 2023, this investigation was presented in the HBO Max documentary The Man Who Played With Fire.

+Assassination

 Despite being Prime Minister, Palme sought to live as ordinary a life as possible.
 He would often go out without any bodyguard protection, and the night of his murder was one such occasion.
-Walking home from the Grand Cinema with his wife Lisbeth Palme on the central Stockholm street of Sveavägen, close to midnight on 28 February 1986, the couple was attacked by a lone gunman.
+Walking home from the Grand Cinema with his wife Lisbeth Palme on the central Stockholm street of Sveavägen, close to midnight on 28 February 1986, the couple were attacked by a lone gunman.
 Palme was fatally shot in the back at close range at 23:21 CET.
-A second shot wounded Mrs Palme.
+A second shot wounded Lisbeth.

 Police said that a taxi driver used his mobile radio to raise an alarm, and two girls in a nearby car tried to assist.
-He was pronounced dead on arrival at the Sabbatsberg Hospital at 00:06 CET on 1 March 1986.
+He was pronounced dead on arrival at the Sabbatsberg Hospital at 00:06 on 1 March 1986.

 The attacker escaped eastwards on Tunnelgatan.

 Deputy Prime Minister Ingvar Carlsson immediately assumed the duties of Prime Minister as the new leader of the Social Democratic Party.

+Tributes

+As a sign of national mourning after the assassination of Prime Minister Palme on March 1 and 15, on the day of the funeral in Sweden, flags were lowered to half-staff and many cultural and entertainment events were cancelled, while the radio played subdued music.
+Cuba, Portugal and Nicaragua declared three days of national mourning, India, Argentina and Yugoslavia declared a day of national mourning.